Rookout/deployment-examples/java-dropwizard/README.md

 ## Debug with Rookout's IDE
 1. Go to https://app.rookout.com and add your sources

-1. Apply a "Rule Point" (The same way you are used to add a break point, only Rookout does not break production) src/main/java/com/example/helloworld/api/Saying.java : Line 17
+1. Apply a "Rule Point" (The same way you are used to add a break point) src/main/java/com/example/helloworld/api/Saying.java : Line 17

 1. To hit the Hello World example (hit refresh a few times).